senseexcel/senseexcel/README.md

 ### 5.6  Qlik Sense Server Configuration

-To use Sense Excel with a Qlik Sense Enterprise installation you must perform the configuration steps in this section prior to attempting to connect.
+To use Sense Excel with a Qlik Sense Enterprise installation, you must perform the below configuration steps prior to attempting to connect.

 If you are only using Sense Excel with Qlik Sense Desktop you DO NOT need to perform the steps below .